 Section 474.25B of the Criminal Code Act 1995 (Cth) is Aggravated Offence Vulnerable Child and is extracted below.

-If you require Expert Legal Advice from an Experienced Criminal Defence Lawyer for your Aggravated Offence Vulnerable Child matter, call Sydney Criminal Lawyers today on
+If you require Expert Legal Advice from an Experienced Criminal Defence Lawyer for your Aggravated Offence Vulnerable Child matter, call Sydney Criminal Lawyers® today on (02) 9261 8881.

 474.25B Aggravated offence—child with mental impairment or under care, supervision or authority of defendant

 (1) A person commits an offence against this section if:

 (a) the person commits an offence against either of the following provisions in relation to another person (the child):

 (i) subsection 474.25A(1) (engaging in sexual activity with child using a carriage service);

 (ii) subsection 474.25A(2) (causing child to engage in sexual activity with another person); and

 (b) either or both of the following apply at the time the person commits the offence: